mulesoft-labs/node-raml-sanitize/README.md

 ### Rule sanitization

 The module can be extended with rule sanitization by adding properties to the `sanitize.RULES` object.
+A few core rules are implemented by default and can not be overriden - `repeat`, `default` and `type`.

+#### Empty values

+Empty values are automatically allowed to pass through sanitization.
+The only values considered to be empty are `undefined` and `null`.

+#### Default values

+When the value is empty and a `default` value has been provided, it will return the default value instead.

+#### Repeated values

+When the repeat flag is set to `true`, the return value will always be an array.
+If the value is not an array, it will be wrapped in an array.
+If the value is empty, an empty array will be returned.

 ### Caveats